nikhilshah26/TCI-FLOGO-CICD/README.md

 # TCI-FLOGO-CICD
-Python script to deploy flogo apps to TCI using Platform API's
+This Python script is used to deploy flogo apps to TCI using Platform API's.
+For more information, refer TIBCO Cloud Integration docs - https://integration.cloud.tibco.com/docs/